 I know a mother who makes her child (in lower primary) do revision papers for five straight hours.
 That in my book is too much.
-A tip that I learnt from Allan Yip’s workshops is to do 45 minutes of focused work and give them 15 minutes break after to go to the toilet, stretch their limbs, relax their mind.
+A tip that I learned from Allan Yip’s workshops is to do 45 minutes of focused work and give them 15 minutes break after to go to the toilet, stretch their limbs, relax their mind.
 Allow them the space and time to “space out”.

 5) Get Enough Sleep

 Kids NEED their sleep.
 Primary school children need between 9 – 10 hours of sleep.
-Make sure all digital gadgets (phones, iPads etc) are brought out of the bedroom.
+Make sure all digital gadgets (phones, iPads, etc) are brought out of the bedroom.
 Do not leave it in the room to charge as the reminders, “pinging” noises might interfere with their sleep.

 If my son or daughter can’t sleep due to exam anxiety, I will sit and chat with them during bedtime and allow them to offload their anxiety.
-Just the simple act of allowing them to talk (even if it is nonsense) and listening to them helps them relief stress and sleep better.
+Just the simple act of allowing them to talk (even if it is nonsense) and listening to them helps them relieve stress and sleep better.

-If the weather permits, allow your children the luxury to go outdoors and get some much needed physical activities.
+If the weather permits, allow your children the luxury to go outdoors and get some much-needed physical activities.
 Let them run, play and have fun with their friends.
 It is a sure-fire way to reduce tension.
 Sometimes I will agree to the kids’ negotiation for some outdoor time before their revisions.
-You may be surprised by how committed, focused and accurate they are to do their work when they are relaxed.
+You may be surprised by how committed, focused, and accurate they are to do their work when they are relaxed.

-7) Laughter IS the Best medicine.
+7) Laughter IS the Best Medicine.

-Laughter puts us in a positive mood, relaxes the mind and allows us to absorb and recall information more effectively.
-Tell silly stories at bedtime, or watch movies, cartoons (Phineas and Ferb, Gravity Falls) or programs that the kids enjoy like Gamers’ Guide To Pretty Much Everything, Austen and Ally, Best Friends Whenever and Walk the Prank on Disney XD.
+Laughter puts us in a positive mood, relaxes the mind, and allows us to absorb and recall information more effectively.
+Tell silly stories at bedtime, or watch movies, cartoons (Phineas and Ferb, Gravity Falls), or programs that the kids enjoy like Gamers’ Guide To Pretty Much Everything, Austen and Ally, Best Friends Whenever and Walk the Prank on Disney XD.